Kristine Chua, PhD

 Amy Boddy, PhD

 Associate Professor in the Department of Anthropology at the University of California, Santa Barbara.
 She received her Ph.D. in Molecular Biology and Genetics from Wayne State University – School of Medicine in Detroit, Michigan.

 Tiffany Pan is a Research Scientist and Biodemography Lab Director at CSDE.
 She collaborates with and provides support for researchers incorporating biomarker methods in population health research.
 Some areas of biodemographic services include consulting on study design, assistance with specimen collection and storage, conducting laboratory analyses, and training users of equipment available for rental.
 Tiffany earned a PhD in Anthropology and an MPH in Epidemiology from the University of Washington.
 She was also a CSDE Pre-Doctoral Fellow and completed the Graduate Certificate in Demographic Methods.
 She returned to CSDE in 2022 after her postdoctoral training at the University of California, Santa Barbara.

 Sydney is interested in evolution and genetics.
 Sh is specifically interested in how we can use genetics and evolutionary theory to find cures for medical diseases.
 She expects to graduate in 2020.

 Carmen Hové, PhD

-Carmen Hové studies human physiology from an evolutionary perspective, with special emphasis on topics relevant to medicine.
+Carmen Hové graduated with her PhD in 2022.
+She studied human physiology from an evolutionary perspective, with special emphasis on topics relevant to medicine.